THIS IS HOW WE ROLL

 2006 Jeep Wrangler Trail Edition with extended rear end.
 Used mostly for rescues on Mt.
 Marathon Race.
 During the winter, a plow is added to clear the sidewalks and parking lot around the station.

-Both are 2006 Ram 3500 Diesel Mega Cab trucks.
-Used by the on-duty fire officers, both are equipped with medical equipment and Zoll AEDs.
-The Command trucks are strong enough to haul our fireboat, a decon trailer, and gets a workout hauling dirty hose and SCBAs from fire scenes at the end of the call.
+2006 Dodge 3500 Diesel.
+It is used by the on-duty fire firefighters as well as the volunteers.
+It is equipped with medical equipment and a Zoll AED.
+Squad 3 is strong enough to haul our fireboat, or the decon trailer, and it gets a workout hauling dirty hose and SCBAs from fire scenes at the end of the call.

 Past Apparatus